 - Guarantor loan.
 This is very similar to a personal loan; it’s just that a second person acts as a guarantor in case you fail to make a payment.
 Securing a guarantor reduces the risk of non-repayment for the lender.
 This might be the best type of loan if you are borrowing for the first time or if you have a bad credit score.

 - Bad Credit Loans.
-Theseare offered to people with a bad history of repayment.
-It is similar to other types of unsecured loans, but the rates are higher than the rest.
+These are offered to people with a bad history of repayment.
+It is similar to other types of unsecured loans, but the rates might be higher than the rest.
+The good thing is that you can also get urgent loans for bad credit these days on various lender websites.
+They might even help you fix your credit score.

 - Homeowner loan.
 It is also known as a home equity loan.
 It considers the value of the property when you apply for a loan.